Sachin-Malik/Sachin-Malik/README.md

 ![ My Intro Image](images/github_header_3.JPG)

 ## 🤔 Who is Sachin Malik ?
-* 🏫 I'm a Sophomore pursuing a Bachelor’s degree in Computer Sciences from the Delhi Technological University New Delhi.
+* 🏦 I'm a currently working as Software Engineer at NCR Corporation and currenly discovering what It means to be a Software Engineer.
-* ⚡️ My expertise primarily revolves around Web Development, JavaScript, React, MERN, C++ and little bit of android development.
+* ⚡️ My expertise primarily revolves around Web Development, JavaScript, React, Redux, Next.JS, Node.JS, Nest.JS, C++ and have little bit of android development.
 * 💻 I'm Currently trying to expand my knowledge of Data Structure and Algorithms.

 ## Find me Around the web :earth_asia::